U.N. cautious about French claims Syrian forces used nerve gas

 By Louis Charbonneau

-UNITED NATIONS U.N. investigators reacted cautiously on Wednesday to France's announcement that laboratory tests proved that President Bashar al-Assad's forces had used nerve gas in Syria's civil war, saying it was vital to know the chain of custody of the samples.
+UNITED NATIONS, June 5 U.N. investigators reacted cautiously on Wednesday to France's announcement that laboratory tests proved that President Bashar al-Assad's forces had used nerve gas in Syria's civil war, saying it was vital to know the chain of custody of the samples.

 French officials said on Tuesday that their tests were the first to comply with international standards and prove that chemical weapons were used in Syria.
 Paris handed the results to the U.N. chemical weapons investigation team, headed by Swedish scientist Ake Sellstrom.